 Gove added: “The conflict has, for many, been seen through the fictional prism of dramas such as Oh, What a Lovely War!, The Monocled Mutineer and Blackadder, as a misbegotten shambles – a series of catastrophic mistakes perpetrated by an out-of-touch elite.

 “Even to this day there are left-wing academics all too happy to feed those myths.”

-Here, historians debate the impact of Blackadder and other programmes on our understanding of the First World War:
+In response, we approached leading historians for comment, who below debate the impact of Blackadder and other programmes on our understanding of the First World War.